 To discover what you may be eligible for visit the student finance website and use the calculator tool.
 The calculator is particularly useful for working out whether you are entitled to a particular loan, a Childcare Grant, Parents’ Learning Allowance, Child Tax Credit, Disabled Students’ Allowances etc.

-Due to the current, unprecedented situation affecting face-to-face meetings and travel, we are no longer taking bookings for Observational visits.
-We hope to be able to resume the programme later in the year once the situation has settled and will continue to follow government advice on this.
+We know how important it is to gain observational experience within schools.
+Generally, we offer one day of observation in the first instance.
 Our Information Events will now be held as online events followed by an opportunity for potential applicants to ask questions.
 Please visit our Events & Opportunities page for more information and to book your free place.